BunkersAndBadasses/MetaDND/README.md

 # Compile & Run

 Please make sure you have The newest version of JAVA8.
+The application is tested export and running on Windows7, 8, 10.
+It is also tested running on Mac and Linux(Ubuntu)

 The required libraries are(packed in this repository):